 - 2 to 3 tablespoon hot water

 - Let eggs stand at room temperature for 30 minutes.
 In a large bowl, cream butter and 3/4 cup sugar until light and fluffy.
 Add yolks, one at a time, beating well after each.
-Combine orange juice, peel and vanilla.
+Combine orange juice, zest and vanilla.
 Combine the flour, baking powder, nutmeg, baking soda and salt; add to creamed mixture alternately with juice mixture, beating well after each addition.

 - In another bowl, with clean beaters, beat egg whites on medium speed until soft peaks form.
 Gradually beat in remaining sugar, 1 tablespoon at a time, on high until stiff peaks form.
 Gradually fold into batter.

 - Line two greased 9-in. round baking pans with waxed paper; grease paper.
 Pour batter into pans.
 Bake at 350° for 20 minutes or until a toothpick inserted in the center comes out clean.
 Cool in pans for 10 minutes before removing to wire racks.
 Peel off paper; cool.

 - For filling, in a small saucepan, combine flour and a small amount of eggnog; stir until smooth.
 Stir in remaining eggnog; bring to a boil, stirring constantly.
 Cook and stir 2 minutes or until thickened.
 Cool completely.